JayLooi/learn-cmake/02_Adding_Subdirectories/Demo01/README.md

 In this Demo, only a single top-level `CMakeLists.txt` is used to manage the build.

+All the include paths are specified in the command `include_directories`, so that the compiler can search for the `#include` header files in these paths.

+All the required source files are specified in the command `add_executable` so that the source files can be compiled into the target.

 Since this demo project is small so this approach works fine.

 ## Build and Run